RoBorregos/home/README.md

 make main.remove
 ```

 Additional commands can be added within the Makefile and the scripts inside the `docker/scripts` folder can help for easier integration and sharing.
+These include a build script to run the dockerfile and create a new image and a run script to create containers from it.
+Any additional dependency or system/environment configuration should be added to these scripts.
 ## Team Members

 | Name                    | Github                                                       | Role      |